 - At the bottom, it has a signature line so you can confirm the receipt.

-Taking the time to review and understand the Loan Estimate is an important part of the mortgage process.
+Taking the time to review and understand the LE is an important part of the mortgage process.

 Further Explanation About Page Three